 The Pfizer/BioNTech COVID-19 vaccine is safe and effective.

-You will need 2 doses of the Pfizer/BioNTech COVID-19 vaccine.
+You will need 2 doses of the Pfizer/BioNTech vaccine for your first round of vaccination.

 You should get your second dose 21 to 28 days after your first dose.